andrew12678/multilayer-perceptron-numpy/README.md

 ## Running the code
 Note that the below commands will run the best model, which corresponds to _params-best_ in _hyperparams/config.yml_.
 To run another model, replace _params-best_ with another model name in _hyperparams/config.yml_.

-To run the best model on the entire training set and test on the test set, run:
+To **run the best model** on the entire training set and test on the test set, run:
 ```
 python main.py -hy params-best
 ```
 The above command takes ~22 minutes on a machine with 12 cores.

-To create learning curves for the best model, run:
+To create **learning curves for the best model**, run:
 ```
 python main.py -lc 1 -hy params-best
 ```